Canal Faial - Pico/Sector Faial

 Protected Area of Resources Management

-The fauna is diverse and are observable shoals of Pseudocaranx dentex, Seriola spp., Sarda, Sphyraena viridensis, Katsuwonus pelamis and Epinephelus marginatus and other species as Mobula tarapacana, Caretta caretta and Tursiops truncatus.
+The fauna is diverse, being observable shoals of Pseudocaranx dentex, Seriola spp., Sarda sarda, Sphyraena viridensis, Katsuwonus pelamis and Epinephelus marginatus, and other species as Mobula tarapacana, Caretta caretta and Tursiops truncatus.
 Are also present enigmatic corals, such as the Antipathella wollastoni.

-As for the marine flora, prevails the calcareous encrusting red-algae, the algae Padina pavonica, and colourful sponges or graceful hydrozoans (for example, Nemertesia spp.).
+As for marine flora, prevails the calcareous encrusting red-algae, such as Padina pavonica, and colourful sponges or graceful hydrozoans (for example, Nemertesia spp.).